wood of deciduous trees. Autumn. Rare.

 species.
 He claimed that the odour is 'nitrous, although

 Emmett et al. (2008: 387) referred to a Finnish record indicating absence of clamps.
-The one Norwegian collection that I have examined definetively possessed clamps.
 It seems relevant to point at the related species M. niveipes which appears both with and without clamps.